Ark2000/PankuConsole/README.md

 The REPL console is the entry point for all the functionality of this plugin.
 Once you have enabled this plugin, you can bring it up in almost any scenes by pressing the backquote key `~` (usually under ESC in the upper left corner of the keyboard), or of course you can customize it in the project settings or input map.

-> Note: This plugin is currently only tested on PC, and has not been tested on mobile platforms.
+> **Note**: This plugin is currently only tested on PC, and has not been tested on mobile platforms.

 In REPL console, you can.